-Catherine specialises in criminal and regulatory law.
-She has a straight-forward and friendly approach to advising and representing clients in all types of proceedings, and has quickly developed a strong practice in her specialist areas.
+Catherine Ravenscroft specialises in criminal and regulatory law.
+She has a straight-forward and friendly approach to advising and representing clients in all types of proceedings and has quickly developed a strong practice in her specialist areas.
 Her skills as an advocate appeal to individuals, working professionals and organisations alike and she welcomes instructions from all types of client.

 Catherine is regularly instructed by both prosecution and defence in the Crown Court, Magistrates Court and Youth Court.
-Her criminal practice exposes her to a variety of cases and experience including serious violence, drugs, serious motoring offences, offensive weapons and firearms.
+Her criminal practice exposes her to a variety of cases and experiences including serious violence, drugs, serious motoring offences, offensive weapons and firearms.
 She is also experienced in defending clients with particular vulnerabilities including mental illness, age and disability.